piecol/CM5_MINIMA_REV1/README.md

 # CM5_MINIMA_REV1
- Compact, feature-filled, CM5 LoRaWAN carrier board
+_Compact, feature-filled, CM5 LoRaWAN carrier board_

 **Warning**:
 The board is untested, but DRC looks fine.
-Proceed at your own risk.
 I will send out for production before the end of 2024 and likely test the board by middle January 2025.

+_Proceed at your own risk._

 **Peripherals**:
 - USB-C PD (CM5 can negotiate power delivery!)
 - USB2.0
 - Gigabit Ethernet with cutout magjack for low profile